melvinzhang/garden/content/posts/vim_notes.md

 Publish markdown files using src/write_notes.py
 * render to web via Hugo and Cortex theme
 * alternatively consider [Quartz](https://quartz.jzhao.xyz/)

+Modify Ctrl-] to create a new note with the word under cursor if it does not exist

 ## Possible improvements
 formatting mostly in org-mode